 Internal Deadline: Monday November 9, 2015

 Applicants need to upload the following application materials to the Sakai site by the internal deadline: the 3-page thought piece, the 1-page personal statement, a 1-2 page resume, an unofficial transcript, and a list of two likely recommenders.
-Instructions for the two essays will be posted here once they are available from Carnegie (by mid-October).
+Instructions for the two essays are available here.
 Seniors not yet on the Sakai site and graduates from the past year who are interested in applying should contact Jennifer Locke or Pam Bromley for instructions.

 The Carnegie Endowment for International Peace conducts programs of research, discussion, publication, and education in international relations and U.S. foreign policy.
 The Endowment provides 8-10 Junior Fellowships to recent graduates aiming for careers in international affairs.